tomasz90/curve-aave-loan-manager/README.md

 If health factor is low the opposit is happening (bot source code is not included here).
 Bot (worker) is only able to call these two functions nothing less nothing more.

 The owner is EOA which private keys are not expose in any way because they are not needed to constantly signing transactions as it is with the worker.
 So division on both roles gives some level of security.
 This is rather proof of concept than complete project, but it gives a view how "money legos" could work.
-I was also interested with implementing bot using chainlink keepers, but when project was originaly created, keepers were not available on Polygon.
+I was also interested in implementing bot using chainlink keepers, but when project was originaly created, keepers were not available on Polygon.